DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-12-18-digital-accessibility-centre-report.md

 Page 29: When a success message was shown following an action the message was not focused, meaning screenreader users would not be aware of it.

 This was fixed [by making it focusable](https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training/pull/963) and [by adding an aria alert role to the element](https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training/pull/969).
-We also prefixed the title with "Success: ". ([Trello](https://trello.com/c/83AycElp/683-dac-fix-success-message-focus))
+We also prefixed the title with “Success: ”. ([Trello](https://trello.com/c/83AycElp/683-dac-fix-success-message-focus))

 The fix brings our success alert inline with the error summary component provided by the design system.